 He also regularly negotiates and drafts agreements, including licences, joint development agreements and various other technology-related agreements.
 He was significantly involved in representing Nortel in the historic $4.5 billion sale of its patent portfolio.

-As a registered patent agent, Mr. Hunter drafts and prosecutes patent applications for electrical, mechanical, business method, software and information technology-related inventions.
+As a registered patent agent, Mr. Hunter drafts and prosecutes patent applications for electrical, mechanical (including medical devices), business method, financial services (FinTech), software and information technology-related inventions, and more recently, cannabis.
 He also specializes in industrial designs.
 Mr. Hunter is also a registered trade-mark agent.

 Prior to joining our Toronto office, Mr. Hunter was a partner at another major law firm in Toronto.
 Before becoming a lawyer, he was a management consultant with Andersen Consulting (now Accenture).